Faisalabad Punjab, Pakistan Travel Guide

 Enjoy Saag, Gajjar Halwa (carrot pudding), and various preparations of fresh local fish.

-Engage with local food culture respectfully.
+Engage with the food culture of the area respectfully.